 There are a couple of things every inflatable boat owner should do to maintain an inflatable boat, and help it last a long time.
 Keep your boat away from the harmful UV rays as much as possible.
 Rinse it down after each outing.
 Fill your boat with air before each season and leave it overnight to make sure it’s holding air.

-This depends largely on the type and quality of inflatable boat.
+This depends largely on the type and quality of the inflatable boat.
 Most inflatable boats that are made out of PVC have a lifespan of 2 to 10 years.
-Some inflatable boats have the potential to last up to 20 years with the proper care.
+Some have the potential to last up to 20 years with the proper care.